henryblu/signal-processing-project/documentation/user_guide.md

 ## Program inputs

-- usingt the --input flag, you can specify the input file you want to decompose
+- using the --input flag, you can specify the input .wav file you want to decompose

         *#1 at the moment, the fast fourier transform only works with files which have a length which is power of two *#2 regular fourier transforms are really, really slow for imputs, so watch out.